 7.13 With regard to the type and size of proposed accommodation and its potential to create a mixed and integrated community, regard is to be had to Core Strategy policy CS9 which states that development should 'Provide a mix of dwelling types, sizes and tenures which help meet identified local housing need and contribute to the development of mixed and sustainable communities.
 Paragraph 6.24 states that a mix of dwelling types is sought from one and two bedroom flats to terraces and larger detached houses.
-In this case, the proposal comprises a mix of detached, semi-detached and short terrace family dwellings and one bedroom and two bedroomed flats.
+In this case, the proposal comprises a mix of detached, semi-detached and short terrace family dwellings and two bedroomed flats.
 This is considered to be an acceptable mix for the site.
-30% of the units (i.e. 48 units, comprising 24 affordable rented, 12 shared ownership and 12 discounted market sales in perpetuity) would be affordable in accordance with policy CS9.
-Whilst the majority of these are located along the northern boundary with the A27 interspersed with market housing, a number are located at the entrance to the proposed development, and in terms of building form they are consistent with the development in general, and on the whole considered to be acceptably integrated.
+30% of the units (i.e. 44 units, comprising 33 x 2 bed and 11 x 3 bed) would be affordable in accordance with policy CS9.
+Whilst the majority of these are located along the northern boundary with the A27 interspaced with market housing, a number are located at the entrance to the proposed development, and in terms of building form they are consistent with the development in general, and on the whole considered to be acceptably integrated.